WebPraktikos/universal-resume/README.md

 Mobile Demo: https://www.responsinator.com/?url=https%3A%2F%2Funiversal-resume-pages.netlify.com%2F

 **How to print or save it as PDF?**
-Right-click -> Print.
+Right-click → Print.

 **Does it support A4 and Letter paper sizes?**
-Yes, replace all *-letter classes with *-a4, and uncomment specified code blocks.
+Yes, replace all `-letter` classes with `-a4`, and uncomment specified code blocks.

 **What font does it use?**
 Per [Butterick’s](https://practicaltypography.com/) free fonts recommendations, I’ve chosen IBM Plex.